CenterForOpenScience/cas-overlay/README.md

 * To use the "Sign in with ORCiD" feature, create an application at [ORCiD Developer Tools](https://orcid.org/developer-tools).
 Update `oauth.orcid.client.id` and `oauth.orcid.client.secret` in the [`cas.properties`](https://github.com/CenterForOpenScience/cas-overlay/blob/develop/etc/cas.properties#L68).

 * The "Sign in through institution" feature is not available for local development.
 It requires a Shibboleth server sitting in front of CAS handling both SAML 2.0 authentication and TLS.

-* If you have trouble building CAS via `mvn clean install`, you may need to install the ["Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files"](https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
-For macOS, follow [these instructions](http://bigdatazone.blogspot.com/2014/01/mac-osx-where-to-put-unlimited-jce-java.html) to unpack the zip file, back up existing policy files, and install the new, stronger cryptography policy files.

 * Installing `java8` with [Homebrew](https://brew.sh/) on macOS (i.e. `brew cask install java8`) [no longer works](https://github.com/ashishb/dotfiles/pull/14) due to [Oracle's new license for Java SE](https://www.oracle.com/downloads/licenses/javase-license1.html).
 [Here](https://github.com/Homebrew/homebrew-cask-versions/issues/7253) is the discussion.
 Instead, use the alternative [AdoptOpenJDK](https://adoptopenjdk.net/) and here is the [Tap](https://github.com/AdoptOpenJDK/homebrew-openjdk).